-2. The lobe heights must not exceed minimum specifications.
+2. The lobe heights must be greater than minimum specifications.

 Inspecting Camshaft Bearing Journal

 1. Inspect the bearing journal for scoring, seizure marks, or pitting.
 2. If excessive scoring, seizure marks, or pitting is found, the cylinder head assembly must be replaced.